- Class Session: 1 days class / 2 sessions / morning / afternoon

 - The importance of controlling oven temperature to achieve a golden and evenly cooked crust.

 - Inverting the Tart: Understand the technique of inverting the tart after baking.
-This is key to ensuring the fruit is displayed on top and that the caramel doesn’t stick:
+This is key to ensuring the fruit is displayed on top and that the caramel doesn’t stick.

 *Please note that the images shown are for advertising purposes only and may not accurately represent the final product.